lanaflonform/OOP-Design-Principles-For-Programmers/README.md

 ## 10. Delegation principles
 Don’t do all stuff by yourself, delegate it to the respective class.
 Classical example of delegation design principle is equals() and hashCode() method in Java.

+> In order to compare two objects for equality, we ask the class itself to do comparison instead of Client class doing that check.

 In order to compare two objects for equality, we ask the class itself to do comparison instead of Client class doing that check.
 The key benefit of this design principle is no duplication of code and pretty easy to modify behavior.
 Event delegation is another example of this principle, where an event is delegated to handlers for handling.

 ![](10.jpg)